r1delta/r1delta/README.md

 this is an attempt to "remaster" r1 and rebalance weapons and add more movement mechanics and recolor maps and stuff and maybe get more players (hey it's no titanfall 3 but most people have never played R1 so this should be new to them)

+# whys it called r1delta

+cuz the titanfall 1 logo looks like a delta

 # when

 r1delte release 2021 men🔥🔥🔥🔥🔥